junnjiee/junnjiee/index.md

 # Hello!

-I'm a software engineer from Singapore, passionate about building to solve real problems.
+I'm a software engineer from Singapore, interested in building to solve problems.

 I'm **currently**:

+- getting involved in contributing to open source
-- looking for software engineering internships for May 2026 onwards!
+- looking for software engineering internships for May 2026 onwards
 - an incoming Computer Science freshman at the [National University of Singapore](https://www.nus.edu.sg/)

 **Previously**, I was a/an: